 - Dark paint color, such as blue, gray, brown and dark tan, are typically best used on a home in older neighborhoods.
 However, if your home is brick or stone, using these as trim colors will help show off the colors of the brick and stone.

 Painting the Interior

-Real estate agents used to recommend painting the interior walls white before selling a home.
+Real estate agents used to recommend painting the interior walls white before selling a home for resale value.
 Fortunately, that is no longer the case.
 White walls provide an emotionless feeling, which is the last thing sellers want when buyers are touring their home.
 To help potential buyers “feel” something when they enter your home, consider one of the following colors for interior walls: